meanuragbharti/ETH_avax_Mod1/README.md

 ## Contract Overview:

-The `ErrorHandlingExample` contract includes the following functions:
+The `Function and Error` contract includes the following functions:

 ### setValue Function: